opencb/cellbase/README.md

 Note: This repository is a major refactoring of https://github.com/opencb-cloud.
 All users, please update to this one.

 ### Documentation
-You can find documentation and tutorials about CellBase at: https://github.com/opencb/cellbase/wiki
+You can find CellBase documentation and tutorials at: https://github.com/opencb/cellbase/wiki.

+For documenting RESTful web services [Swagger](http://swagger.io/) has been set-up and is available at http://wwwdev.ebi.ac.uk/cellbase/webservices/.

 ### Issues Tracking
 You can report bugs or request new features at [GitHub issue tracking](https://github.com/opencb/cellbase/issues).